Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Methods

-Let us first look at periodic systems in order to introduce the tools we use to analyze the topological phase.
-In this case, the momentum space has a practical purpose of indexing the single-particle eigenstates of the system.
+To introduce the tools used to analyze the pseudospin dynamics, let us first consider a system with PBC.
+In this case, the momentum space representation serves the practical purpose of indexing the single-particle eigenstates of the system.
 By introducing the Fourier transformed fermionic operators